The carrying of weapons by convicted felons is a felony under Florida state law, even…

 Other crimes sometimes happen while a person is attempting to commit a robbery or fleeing from the scene of a robbery.
 In addition, the law uses the term ‘in the course of the taking” to mean that another action occurred before, during or after the robbery and was part of the sequence of related events.
 Sanctions for these crimes might be enhanced.

 Although the differences between theft and robbery are subtle, a charge of theft is not as serious as one for robbery.
-A criminal defense attorney might help a client who is accused of robbery by mitigating the crime and proving that force was not involved.
+A criminal defense lawyer Fort Lauderdale might help a client who is accused of robbery by mitigating the crime and proving that force was not involved.
 If no force was involved, the possible sentences for theft or another property offense could be less severe than sanctions imposed for robbery.

 Online Sunshine, “THEFT, ROBBERY, AND RELATED CRIMES“, October 03, 2014